 The Safer Gambling Campaign Board currently comprises:

-Attending in addition is a non-voting observer from the Responsible Gambling Strategy Board.
+Attending in addition is a non-voting observer from the Advisory Board for Safer Gambling.
 Bodies which originally proposed the campaign to government and which are funding it in cash and in kind are also present as observers - the Advertising Association, the Senet Group and commercial Broadcasters (represented by Sky).
 The terms of reference for the board make clear that only full members of the board exercise voting rights.
-Minutes of these meetings will be published, with the minutes of the first meeting available here.
+Minutes of these meetings will be published here:

 An advisory panel has also been formed to secure input from treatment providers, related charities, faith groups, sport, the gambling industry, and, most importantly, those with lived experience of problem gambling.
 This includes:

 If you are interested in joining the Advisory Panel, please email info@GambleAware.org.

-The Board has appointed creative agency M&C Saatchi to develop the safer gambling advertising campaign.
+The Board has appointed creative agency M&C Saatchi to develop the safer gambling advertising campaign, with PR support from M&C Saatchi Sports and Entertainment added after a further competitive process.

 The decision to select M&C Saatchi was based on their previous experience in public health, the quality of their pitch and its fidelity to the brief, the depth of their analysis and the expertise of their team.
 It followed a competitive procurement process, independently facilitated by the Incorporated Society of British Advertisers (ISBA).
 M&C Saatchi will be supported by Atlas Partners, GambleAware’s existing communications agency, who will design and deliver a complementary public relations campaign.
-Goodstuff has been appointed as the media buying agency.
+Goodstuff has been appointed as the media buying agency, and FatMedia support delivery of elements of the digital marketing component.

 We required all agencies identify any conflicts of interest through clients in the gambling sector or broadcasters Atlas Partners has been working with GambleAware since 2016 and does not and would not work with any other gambling companies or providers, and M&C Saatchi has had a "no gambling clients" policy since January 2016.
 Goodstuff have a wide range of clients and some do constitute potential conflicts so they have ensured that a completely separate teams will manage GambleAware's account, and confirmed that their contractual arrangements with other clients do not create commercial conflicts.